Happy Monday, everyone! Let’s pretend like we’re okay with this by making some pasta salad. Are you down?

 - 2 Tbsp Dijon mustard

 - Preheat your grill to medium-high.
-Combine the tomatoes and baby broccoli in a grill basket and drizzle with some olive oil.
+Combine the tomatoes and broccolini in a grill basket and drizzle with olive oil.
 Grill for 15 minutes or so, tossing every few minutes, until the veggies start to blacken and the tomatoes are wrinkly.

-- While the veggies cook, boil a pot of water in a stockpot and cook your pasta according to package directions and drain in a sink with a colander.
+- While the veggies cook, boil a pot of water in a stockpot and cook your pasta according to package directions.
+Drain in a sink with a colander.

-- Stir together all the dressing ingredients and let sit for at least 10 minutes.
+- Whisk together all of the dressing ingredients, and let sit for at least 10 minutes.

-- When everything is done cooking, combine the noodles, the veggies, and about 1/2 the dressing.
+- Combine the noodles, the veggies, and about half of the dressing.
 Let sit for at least 10 minutes before serving.
 Taste and add more dressing if desired.

-- If you’d like to serve it cold, pour 3/4 of the dressing on, then refrigerate for a few hours or overnight.
+- If you’d like to serve it cold, pour 3/4 of the dressing on top, stir, then refrigerate for a few hours or overnight.
 Refresh with the remaining dressing before serving.

-Keywords: pasta salad, grilled tomato, broccoli, balsamic vinaigrette
+Keywords: pasta salad, grilled tomato, broccolini, balsamic vinaigrette

 What about you?
 Did you try this recipe?
 Let us know your thoughts in the comments below and if you loved it, please rate it!

-If this pasta salad tantalized your tongue, then some of these should float your boat:
+If this pasta salad tantalized your tongue, then some of these recipes should float your boat:

 - Fresh Corn Pasta Salad